-- Youth in Adult Programs: There must be one clearly designated adult over 18 who is not the program leader who has primary responsibility for supervision of each youth.
 If a parent is present, this designated adult can be the parent.
-However, in a course setting, we recommend that a volunteer instructor other than the parent be the designated adult supervisor because in many cases, this creates the most successful learning environment. - Family Programs: There must be one designated adult over 18 who is not the program leader who has primary responsibility for supervision of each youth.
+However, in a course setting, we recommend that a volunteer instructor other than the parent be the designated adult supervisor because in many cases, this creates the most successful learning environment.

+Family Programs

+There must be one designated adult over 18 who is not the program leader who has primary responsibility for supervision of each youth.

+Direct Enrollment (MAC, Junior MAC, Explorers, Nomads, Pathfinders, Break Camp, Summer Camp)

-- Internal Programs (MAC, Explorers, Pioneers, Summer Camp): The Program Leader has primary responsibility for the safe supervision of youth in the program.
+The Program Leader has primary responsibility for the safe supervision of youth in the program.
 The Program Leader can delegate to Assistant Leaders to share the responsibility (eg. climbing groups at a crag).
 However, even when parents are present, Program Leaders and Assistant Leaders have authority and responsibility for safe supervision of youth participants.
 Exception: when a youth participant's parent and sibling attend a program (eg. Explorers), the parent is responsible for supervision of the sibling.
 Program Leaders and Assistant Leaders are still responsible for the enrolled program participant.
+Program Leaders are responsible for clearly identifying roles and responsibilities to all parties.

+Partner Programs

-Program Leaders are responsible for clearly identifying roles and responsibilities to all parties. - Partner Programs: While Program Leaders and Assistant Leaders are responsible for safe instruction and programming, Partner Chaperones are responsible for supervision of youth, including behavior management and bathroom monitoring. - Public Programs: In Public Programs, youth participants are the responsibility of the adults with whom they attend.
-Mountaineers staff and volunteers are responsible for creating a safe environment to minimize risk, but all supervision is the responsibility of the adults who bring youth to the program.
+While Program Leaders and Assistant Leaders are responsible for safe instruction and programming, Partner Chaperones are responsible for supervision of youth, including behavior management and bathroom monitoring.

+Public Programs

+In Public Programs, youth participants are the responsibility of the adults with whom they attend.